albeanth/armi/doc/user/radial_and_axial_expansion.rst

     :py:class:`Circle <armi.reactor.components.basicShapes.Circle>`,
     :py:class:`Hexagon <armi.reactor.components.basicShapes.Hexagon>`, etc).
     - The two components must have the same multiplicity.
+    - The two components must have geometrically overlap.
+This metric is quantied by computing the inner and outer "diameter" of each component and checking to see if either component can fit within the other.
+The inner and outer "diameter" of each component is measured via the specific shape subclass implementation of :py:meth:`getCircleInnerDiameter <armi.reactor.components.component.Component.getCircleInnerDiameter>`and :py:meth:`getBoundingCircleOuterDiameter <armi.reactor.components.component.Component.getBoundingCircleOuterDiameter>` , respectively. **add a figure here showing some examples of what this looks like**

 During the determination of axial linkage, there is one user-facing warning and one fatal error.
 The warning is in regard to :py:class:`UnshapedComponent <armi.reactor.components.UnshapedComponent>`.
 These types of components are idealized constructs that have no formal shape and therefore explictly axially linking them for axial expansion is unphysical.
 The error is raised if a given component is found to be axially linked to multiple components.
-This is typically indicative of an error in the blueprints, however, if this functionality is required, contact the ARMI development team.
+This is typically indicative of an error in the blueprints and occurs when there is overlap between multiple components.
+Support for such designs may included in the future.

 Assigning Expansion Factors to Each Component
 =============================================